Comprehensive vs. collision insurance

 *Based on the NAIC’s 2018/2019 Auto Insurance Database Report

 - Is comprehensive insurance the same as full-coverage insurance?

 - Despite its name, comprehensive insurance is not the same thing as full-coverage insurance.
 Comprehensive policies only cover vehicle damages that are not a result of an auto accident.
 Full insurance coverage is a combination of liability insurance, collision insurance and comprehensive insurance.

 - What happens if you have no collision coverage?

 - If you do not have collision coverage, you would be responsible for repairing or replacing your vehicle in the event of an accident you cause.
 If your vehicle is totaled, you might be stuck without a vehicle but still paying off a loan on a piece of scrap.

 - Collision insurance is worth it if you can afford it, especially if you are accident-prone.
 You likely won’t come out ahead on the deal, but it’s generally worth the added expense to avoid the high costs of a catastrophic accident.
 Unless you have the means to cover the loss of your current vehicle and replace it, collision insurance might be necessary to maintain your current way of life after an accident.

 - Is comprehensive insurance worth it?

-- The value of comprehensive insurance depends on several factors, including the type of car you have, the area you live in and your state laws.
-If you live in an area prone to vandalism, for example, comprehensive insurance coverage may be a better idea.
+The value of comprehensive insurance depends on several factors, including the type of car you have, the area you live in and your state laws.
+If you live in an area prone to vandalism, for example, comprehensive coverage may be a good idea.
 You may even be required to have comprehensive insurance if you lease or finance your vehicle.